norangebit/15game/README.md

   - Fix and close [#2](https://github.com/OrangeDugongo/15game/issues/2)

+- **Alpha 0.3.3**

+  - Changed Genesis and Win

+    - Now the code is clearer
+    - Fix and removed the warning messages

 ## License

 - This document, as all documentation is released under the terms of the license _Creative Commons_ [**BY-SA 3.0**](http://creativecommons.org/licenses/by-sa/3.0/it/deed.it).